New radio constraints on the obscured star formation rates of massive GRB hosts at redshifts 2-3.5: Summary

 \section{Summary}

 If the GRBs are unbiased tracers of star formation at high redshifts ($z > 2$), then we should expect that a large fraction of GRB hosts are highly dust-obscured starbursting galaxies, since these are well known to be major contributors to the cosmic star formation at high redshifts.
 The goal of our study was to investigate the galaxy-scale dust obscuration in the GRB hosts with optically thin sightlines in the UV.
 We conducted deep radio observations of a subset of four massive ($\mathrm{M_{*} > 10^{9.5}}$ $\mathrm{M_{\odot}}$) GRB hosts at $z > 2$ for which high signal-to-noise (typical SNR $\sim$ 10) and high-resolution ($\Delta v$ $<$ 50 km s$^{-1}$) rest-frame UV spectra of the afterglow are available.
 The selected targets are GRB 021004, GRB 080310, GRB 080810, and GRB 121024A.
-We measured the total SFR (= obscured $+$ unobscured SFR) of the hosts using VLA C-band observations and compared them against the unobscured component of the SFR, measured from UV-optical photometry.
+We measured the total SFR (= obscured $+$ unobscured SFR) of the hosts using VLA C-band observations and compared them against the unobscured component of the SFR, measured from the rest-frame UV luminosity.
 The depth of the radio observations in this study has allowed us to put tight constraints on the ratio of the total-to-unobscured SFRs ($\mathrm{SFR_{total}/SFR_{unobscured}}$).

 We find that the radio-based star formation rates are in general not substantially higher than those obtained from the optical/UV measurements.
-Thus, the fraction of total star formation that is obscured by dust ($\mathrm{SFR_{obscured}/SFR_{total}}$) in most of the GRB hosts, even at $z > 2$, is less than 90\%.
-Particularly, for the two best-constrained objects, GRB 021004 ($z = 2.323$) and GRB 080810 ($z = 3.35$), we find that the upper limit of the radio-based `total SFR' is less than twice the UV-based `unobscured SFR' of the GRB hosts (thus, $\mathrm{SFR_{obscured}/SFR_{total}} < 50\%$).
-Our results suggest that the dust obscuration in the star-forming regions of these galaxies is small, and sometimes (e.g.\ for GRB 021004 and GRB 080810) even smaller than the dust obscuration seen in typical main-sequence star-forming galaxies at these redshifts.
+Thus, the fraction of total star formation that is obscured by dust ($\mathrm{SFR_{obscured}/SFR_{total}}$) in most of the GRB hosts, even at $z > 2$, is less than 90\%, unlike LIRGs or dusty starburst galaxies.
+Particularly, for the well-constrained case of GRB 021004 ($z = 2.323$), we find that the upper limit of the radio-based `total SFR' is less than twice the UV-based `unobscured SFR' of the GRB hosts (thus, $\mathrm{SFR_{obscured}/SFR_{total}} < 50\%$).
+Our results suggest that the dust obscuration in the star-forming regions of these galaxies is small, and sometimes (e.g.\ for GRB 021004) even smaller than the dust obscuration seen in typical main-sequence star-forming galaxies at these redshifts.
+We reiterate that the results obtained here may only apply to GRBs with UV-bright afterglows.